Religion in Iran: Sufism

 The Safaviya sufi order, originates during the Safavid dynasty c.
 700 AD.
 A later order in Persia is the Chishti.
 The Nimatullahi are the largest Shi'i Sufi order active throughout Iran and there is the Naqshbandi, a Sunni order active mostly in the Kurdish regions of Iran.
 The Oveyssi-Shahmaghsoudi order is the largest Iranian Sufi order which currently operates outside of Iran.

-Famous Sufis include al-Farabi, al-Ghazali, Rumi, and Hafiz.
-Rumi's two major works, Diwan-e Shams and Masnavi, are considered by some to be the greatest works of Sufi mysticism and literature.

 Since the 1979 Revolution, Sufi practices have been repressed by the Islamic Republic, forcing some Sufi leaders into exile.

 While no official statistics are available for Sufi groups, there are reports that estimate their population between two and five million (between 3–7% of the population).